chukione/RP2040Boy/README.md

 # ~~Arduino~~RP2040boy
-~~Official~~ ArduinoBoy port to RP2040 uC, its cheapear than avr uC, it have so much more ram than a avr.
+~~Official~~ ArduinoBoy port to RP2040 uC, its cheapear than a avr uC, it have so much more ram than a avr.
 The available boards come with megabytes of flash space, making ideal to use a oled display instead of the leds array.

 On the breadboard photo, im using a transistor and a led, but is removed on the schematic beacause is a non sense.
 In original code (what i left untouched), the optoisolator is powered without condition on setup()